How to Respond to a Rude Email Professionally (Examples & Tips)

 Are you unsure whether you should call your coworker or start a video call with them?
 Check out this Pumble blog:

-Pumble can help you stay professional even in the face of rude messages
+Stay professional even in the face of rude messages — With Pumble

 Hopefully, the tips, tricks, and examples we assembled for you in this blog post will help you stay as cool as a cucumber and politely and professionally reply to every rude email or message that dares darken your door (or your inbox).

-• Mute conversations, so you can block out those coworkers who have gotten up on the rude side of the bed, and
+• Mute conversations so you can block out those coworkers who have gotten up on the rude side of the bed,

 • No “Seen” option, so your rude coworkers won’t know that you’ve seen their message, giving you plenty of time to compose yourself and think of an appropriate response, and